Telmex: Cellphone mobile unit

-In the 1990s, Telmex to formed a subsidiary Radio Móvil Dipsa to provide mobile communications under the brand Telcel.
+In the 1990s, Telmex formed a subsidiary Radio Móvil Dipsa to provide mobile communications under the brand Telcel.

 In 2000, Telmex spun off their mobile unit, creating América Móvil, which controls Radio Móvil Dipsa.
 It started with 80% of the mobile market.

 In 2010, America Móvil (an independent company from its former parent company, Telmex) bought 60% of Telmex, paying over 23 billion dollars.
 In 2011, America Móvil purchased the remaining 40% of Telmex.
 In August 2012, America Móvil started the process to de-list Telmex from the Mexican Stock Exchange.

 Internet

 In the mid-1990s, Telmex began providing Internet access as an Internet service provider (ISP) with the brand Uninet.
 A year later, the brand was changed to Telmex Internet Directo Personal (Telmex Direct Personal Internet).
 In 1996, Telmex bought Prodigy Communications and took the brand to Mexico, renaming the service Prodigy Internet de Telmex.
 Thanks to their national coverage, Telmex rapidly became the leading national ISP.
 As of 2005, Telmex holds more than 80% of the market as an ISP, and is also the leader in broadband access with its brand Prodigy Infinitum (ADSL).

 In 2001, Telmex sold the U.S. branch of Prodigy Communications to SBC, which was dubbed SBC Prodigy.
 However, Telmex continues to own and operate Prodigy in Mexico.
-In 2004, Telmex claimed that the number of users of Prodigy Internet grew by 190%..
+In 2004, Telmex claimed that the number of users of Prodigy Internet grew by 190%.

 Telmex dropped the Prodigy name from its advertising in 2009, replacing it with the "Infinitum" brand of Telmex internet services since that year.
 The name Prodigy is still used in the Mexican local site of MSN.